 Note: Instagram Publishers cannot be changed after the notification has been sent.
 If you need to choose a different Publisher after a notification has been sent, delete the notification and recreate the Instagram post.

-Customers on our Corporate and Enterprise plans can easily incorporate Instagram content as they plan out their content calendar by tagging messages as they're being composed.
+Customers on our Professional and Advanced plans can easily incorporate Instagram content as they plan out their content calendar by tagging messages as they're being composed.
 However, due to API limitations, Instagram posts that are tagged as they're composed will not retain their tags after they've been published.
 To gather reporting data for the Tag Report on these posts, they will need to be tagged from the Sent Messages report after they've been successfully published to Instagram.